Nice work! You’ve just discovered my best ice cream recipes all on one page.

 Berry compotes work beautifully in ice cream so here’s a simple berry compote recipe which you can use for whatever fruit you have at your disposal.

-Am I right?
-Were these the best ice cream recipes you’ve seen in years?
-If you’re looking for more, be sure to visit my blog and see what you can find.
+If you’re looking for more flavors, be sure to visit this page and see what you can find.
 If you want me to create a new ice cream flavour that isn’t here please let me know.
 I love a good challenge.